 After take-off, just look straight up.
 We’re going under the Calatrava Bridge.
 It was made by the famous Spanish artist Santiago Calatrava in 2007.
 It has never been particularly appreciated by the Venetians (… But they’re never easily convinced, especially when it comes to bridges over the most important canal of Venice.)

 One problem is that the beautiful curve has made the steps irregular.
 They start out with a normal height, but as you get closer to the top, the steps become lower and longer.
 The glass-floor can also become slippery.
 Many tourists and locals alike have been injured from simply falling while walking.

-On the left side of the bridge (looking from the left side of the Vaporetto) there’s a cocoon attached to the bridge.
+On the left side of the bridge (looking from the left side of the Vaporetto) there’s used to be a cocoon attached to the bridge.
 When the construction was completed, they realized that they forgot to put wheelchair ramps, mandatory by law.
 And as Santiago Calatrava refused to compromise his art-piece with any added rails or constructions, an egg had to be added on the side.
-I have never seen it in motion, nor have I ever heard of it ever been activated.
-A court decision from 2019 ordered the city to demolish it completely.
+It has now been removed.

 Stazione Santa Lucia – The Train station.

 The railway bridge from the mainland to Venice was built in 1846, and 15 years later the first real railway station was built.
 In the 1930s, during the fascist era, a new station was built to replace the older and smaller building from 1860.
 Responsible for the layout was the Italian state-architect Angiolo Mazzoni.
 The facade shows the typical neo-classist/rationalistic, a bit bombastic style of the time.
 It was completed after the war.

 Opposite the railway station.
 It was built at the beginning of 1700 by Giovanni Antonio Scalfarotto, The facade is modeled on the Pantheon in Rome.